Pannikin La Jolla’s longtime run ends as popular cafe will assume a new identity a block away

 Morrow, who operated Pannikin with Gloria Serna and Dan Grunow, received 30 days’ notice of lease termination in mid-March from the Clem Abrams Trust, which owns the Girard property.

 Abrams was a La Jolla developer who died in December 2018.
 His wife, Lydia “Dia” Abrams, went missing in June 2020 from her 117-acre ranch in the San Jacinto Mountains in Riverside County and has not been found.

-Abrams’ trust is administered by his children, Clinton and Crisara Abrams.
-Crisara has been making decisions regarding the Pannikin property, Clinton told the La Jolla Light in March, and Morrow and the landlord were unable to agree on new lease terms, according to Morrow, who called the situation “heartbreaking.”
+Abrams’ trust is administered by his daughter, Crisara Abrams.
+Crisara has been making decisions regarding the Pannikin property, her brother, Clinton Abrams, told the La Jolla Light in March, and Morrow and the landlord were unable to agree on new lease terms, according to Morrow, who called the situation “heartbreaking.”